MISS-ABMS/2020nl_pandemic/README.md

 ## Entities State variables and scales

-probabilities of contagion , being symptomatic  / asymptomatic ? in the test-and-isolate, how is it decided who will be tested ?
+?? probabilities of contagion , being symptomatic  / asymptomatic ? in the test-and-isolate, how is it decided who will be tested ?

 ### Person
 - Activity / location : work / school / home
 - State : Immune / infected / incubation / initial
 - Symptoms : yes / no
 - Date of contact
 - Date of infection
 - Date of recovery
+- home (the place they live)
+- family_links (to the people they live with)

+### Testing_unit (hospital)
+- mobile : y / n
+- delay (how long does it takes to get the answer)
+- fiability
+- daily-capacity (how many people they can test a day) ??  could people be tested at their place

+### place

 ### Global

-Strategy : confinement / test-and-isolate
+Strategy :
+- confinement
+	- ? how long ?
+	- ? how strict ?
+- test-and-isolate
+	- ? who is tested ? all infected people? which tracability of the contact cases ?
+	- ? duration of isolation

+Virus dynamics
+	- contagion_probability 10% (? how much is it around 10%) (if your are in the same place)
+	- incubation_duration 5 days (? the same for everybody or is there a margin around 5 days)
+	- asymptomatic_probability 20% (? how much around 20%)
+	- recovery time 45  days
+	- ?? time during whihc people are infectious

 - Entities: The “entities” (things) of the model: what type of agents, what type of patches (if the model is grid-based), and other environmental variables, for example seasonal rainfall patterns.
 - State variables: The variables you want to use to characterize your entities.
 (Very likely you know this only later in detail, but at least you should come up with some first ideas.)